guttih/WaterMixer/README.md

 ## Wiring the project

-When you setup the PWM to Voltage converter make sure that when the esp32 is sending out PWM 190 of
+When you setup the PWM to Voltage converter make sure that when the esp32 is never sending more than 190 of 255 to the PWM to voltage converts because that will result in a 5V output voltage to the valves.

 ### Main schematic